 Tuition rates are in effect for the fall, spring and summer trimesters.
-New tuition rates are established each year beginning with the Fall Trimester; tuition and fees are subject to change annually.
+New tuition rates are established each year beginning with the Fall Trimester; tuition and fees are subject to change annually, official tuition and fee amounts are provided by the Finance Office, the amounts listed below are estimtes.
 Refer to each program for tuition, course, lab and other costs associated with that program.